Support student outcomes by using standards-aligned curriculum and instruction.

 MAKE IT SO!

-Register for PD related to the CCRSAE for ELA:
+Register for PD related to the CCRSAE for ELA (all online)

-- The Recipe for Success: The CCRSAE and Instructional Shifts (online)
+- The Recipe for Success: The CCRSAE and Instructional Shifts (self-paced)

-- Critical Friends for ELA (face-to-face at your program)
+- Critical Friends for ELA (multiple live sessions)

 (While the CCRSAE are the focus here, they are woven throughout ALL of our professional development offerings.)